 6. Soybean production is causing deforestation.

-Many natural ecosystems across South America are being disrupted so more soy can be produced, the World Wildlife Foundation noted.
+Many natural ecosystems across South America are being disrupted so more soy can be produced, the World Wildlife Fund noted.
 Bad news for the environment — deforestation emits copious amounts of carbon dioxide and reduces biodiversity, and important factor that helps the environment be resilient.

 7. 94% of U.S. soybeans are genetically engineered.